 Rangita has a LL.M and S.J.D. from Harvard Law School and was a Teaching Fellow with the European Law Research Institute at Harvard Law School, a Research Fellow with the Women and Public Policy Program at the Kennedy School of Government, Harvard University and a Visiting Fellow at Harvard Law School’s Human Rights Program.
-She was a Fulbright Specialist with the Asian University of Women, a Distinguished Visiting Lecturer at Wellesley College, a Visiting Scholar at Wellesley Centers for Women, a Salzburg Global Fellow and an Honorary Professor of China Women’s University.
+She was a Fulbright Specialist with the Asian University of Women, a Distinguished Visiting Lecturer at Wellesley College, a Senior Scholar at Wellesley Centers for Women, a Salzburg Global Fellow and an Honorary Professor of China Women’s University.
 She has received many recognitions for her work on international women’s human rights.
-Most recently she was honored by Harvard Law School as a Woman Inspiring Change, Women’s International Day, March 2015.
-She serves on several Boards including the Massachusetts General Hospital Center for Law, Brain and Behavior at Harvard University and is a trustee of the Harpswell Foundation.
+Most recently she was honored by Harvard Law School as a Woman Inspiring Change, 2015.
+She serves on several Boards including the Massachusetts General Hospital Center for Law, Brain and Behavior at Harvard University, the Landesa Board of Directors, and is a trustee of the Harpswell Foundation.

 Articles and Book Chapters

 "Time Is A-Wasting": Making the Case for CEDAW Ratification by the United States, 60 COLUM.
 J. TRANSNAT'L L. __ (Fall 2021). (forthcoming 2021)